Skip to content

 Lazy Evaluation & Caching

-The defining feature of a Computed is its efficiency.
-It avoids unnecessary work through three mechanisms:
+A Computed avoids unnecessary work through three mechanisms:

 1. Lazy Execution - The function does not run immediately.
 It only runs the first time the Computed is read.